Skip to main content

 People bring their own motivations to meetings and irm agreements during a meeting often become maybes in the following days and weeks.

-Agreements and the meeting the arised from, only matter if agreements are implemented, you can use bets to secure commitment.
+Agreements only matter if they are implemented, commit with bets to secure commitment.
 Note that bets can be made in fun.

 To help ensure agreements a followed up on, make sure the process forward is clearly mapped out with required efforts understood and appreciated by all.